MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCloudCallDataConnectorConfiguration.md

 ```

 ### -Instance
-Allows you to pass a reference to an object to the cmdlet rather than set individual parameter values.
+Allows you to pass a reference to an object to the cmdlet, rather than set individual parameter values.

 ```yaml
 Type: PSObject